UK dials up "virtual doctors" in big telehealth push

 Telecom operators will be the biggest winners, grabbing roughly half of those sales, which explains their growing focus on healthcare.

-The balance will be shared by a raft of other companies, such as General Electric (GE.N), Microsoft (MSFT.O), Cisco (CSCO.O), Intel (INTC.O), Philips (PHG.AS), Siemens (SIEGn.DE) and Bosch.
+The balance will be shared by a raft of other companies, such as General Electric, Microsoft, Cisco , Intel, Philips, Siemens and Bosch.

 The clinical data may not be as clear as some would like - and winning doctors' acceptance may be a challenge - but companies are honing arguments to show how telehealth can help put a lid on costs that would otherwise spiral out of control.